kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-3-develop-and-publish-a-website.md

 ## Installation

-To install [IPFS Desktop](https://github.com/ipfs/ipfs-desktop) you download the binary for your operating system (Mac, Windows, or Linux/FreeBSD).
+To install [IPFS Desktop](https://github.com/ipfs/ipfs-desktop), you download the binary for your operating system (Mac, Windows, or Linux/FreeBSD).

 If you want to use Brave, you can navigate to the browser settings and activate in the **IPFS** section the **IPFS Companion**.
 You can click on the **My Node** button to open the Web UI.
 You can change the IPFS Node type in the settings of the companion to use the external node from the IPFS Desktop installation.
 I haven’t figured out yet if it’s possible to use the command-line tool to access the native Brave IPFS node.

-To follow along with the tutorial we use the command-line tool.
+To follow along with the tutorial, we use the command-line tool.
 You can install IPFS via [Homebrew](https://brew.sh/) on a Mac:

 ```bash
 $ brew install ipfs
 ```

-For other options, like the M1 install please look at the [installation instructions](https://docs.ipfs.io/how-to/command-line-quick-start).
+For other options, like the M1 install, please look at the [installation instructions](https://docs.ipfs.io/how-to/command-line-quick-start).

 ## IPFS Web UI

-If you installed IPFS Desktop you’ll see the Web UI inside a window which can be accessed through the app itself.
-You can also open it through the _My Node_ button of the companion extension or by using the URL shown to you when you start the command-line daemon.
+If you installed IPFS Desktop, you’ll see the Web UI inside a window which can be accessed through the app itself.
+You can open it through the _My Node_ button of the companion extension, or by using the URL shown to you when you start the command-line daemon.

 The interface has navigation with multiple items: Status, Files, Explore, Peers, and Settings.